 Enzalutamide binds to the androgen receptor (AR) and inhibits the AR nuclear translocation and interaction with DNA.
-Suppression of the AR with enzalutamide was initially shown to improve survival in docetaxel naïve or treated mCRPC (31, 32).
-Two recent studies assessed the role of enzalutamide in mCNPC: ARCHES and ENZAMET (33, 34).
-The ARCHES trial randomized 1150 mCNPC/mCSPC patients to either enzalutamide (160mg/day) plus ADT or placebo plus ADT.
-The primary endpoint was radiologic progression free survival (rPFS), defined as the time from randomization to the first objective evidence of radiographic disease progression or death.
-The combination of enzalutamide plus ADT improved rPFS compared to placebo-ADT (hazard ratio= 0.39; 95% CI, 0.30 - 0.50; P = 0.001; median not reached v 19.0 months).
+Suppression of the AR with enzalutamide was initially shown to improve survival in docetaxel-naive or treated mCRPC.^{31,32} Two recent studies assessed the role of enzalutamide in mCNPC: ARCHES and ENZAMET.^{33,34}

+The ARCHES trial randomized 1150 mCNPC/mCSPC patients to either enzalutamide (160 mg/day) plus ADT or placebo plus ADT.
+The primary endpoint was radiological progression-free survival (rPFS), defined as the time from randomization to the first objective evidence of radiographic disease progression or death.
+The combination of enzalutamide plus ADT improved rPFS compared to placebo-ADT (HR 0.39; 95% CI 0.30-0.50; p= 0.001; median not reached vs. 19.0 months).
 Due to the immaturity of the study and the median duration of OS, median OS was not reached in either arm and no survival differences were observed between the two arms.
-Interestingly, prior docetaxel of up to six cycles was allowed, and 18% (205) men received at least one dose of docetaxel prior to randomization; subgroup analysis showed that rPFS benefit was seen in both, chemotherapy-treated and chemotherapy-naïve patients.
-As well, although 35% (405 pts) of men were low volume based on CHAARTED criteria, benefit in rPFS with enzalutamide treated was seen regardless of volume of disease.
+Prior docetaxel of up to six cycles was allowed, and 18% (205) men received at least one dose of docetaxel prior to randomization; subgroup analysis showed that rPFS benefit was seen in both chemotherapy-treated and chemotherapy-naive patients.
+As well, although 35% (405 patients) of men were low-volume based on CHAARTED criteria, benefit in rPFS with enzalutamide-treated patients was seen regardless of volume of disease.

-ENZAMET was an open -label clinical trial that randomized 1125men with mCNPC/mCSPC to receive ADT and enzalutamide daily (160mg) or a nonsteroidal antiandrogen (NSAA: bicalutamide, nilutamide, or flutamide) with a primary endpoint of OS.
-There was an OS benefit in the enzalutamide plus ADT arm compared to NSAA (hazard ratio = 0.67; 95% CI, 0.52 - 0.86; P = 0.002).
-Kaplan-Meier estimates of overall survival at 3 years were 80% in the enzalutamide group and 72% in the NSAA arm.
-Unlike ARCHES, concurrent use of docetaxel was allowed and decision to treat with chemotherapy was at the discretion of the investigator.
-Use of chemotherapy was well balanced between the two arms (45% of those receiving enzalutamide and 44% of those receiving a NSAA planned for early docetaxel use).
-In a subgroup analysis, the benefits of enzalutamide on OS appeared only in the group without planned early docetaxel use (concurrent docetaxel: HR, 0.9 with a 95% CI, 0.62-1.31, and no concurrent docetaxel: HR, 0.8 with a 95% CI, 0.59-1.07).
-Although the authors state that the study is underpowered and data is too immature to specifically answer whether or not combination docetaxel and enzalutamide is beneficial in mCNPC/mCSPC, these results show that this combination should not be used until further evidence is shown for its benefits.
+ENZAMET was an open-label clinical trial that randomized 1125men with mCNPC/mCSPC to receive ADT and enzalutamide daily (160 mg) or a non-steroidal antiandrogen (NSAA: bicalutamide, nilutamide, or flutamide), with a primary endpoint of OS.
+There was an OS benefit in the enzalutamide plus ADT arm compared to NSAA (HR 0.67; 95% CI 0.52-0.86; p=0.002).
+Kaplan-Meier estimates of OS at three years were 80% in the enzalutamide group and 72% in the NSAA arm.
+Unlike ARCHES, concurrent use of docetaxel was allowed and the decision to treat with chemotherapy was at the discretion of the investigator.
+Use of chemotherapy was well-balanced between the two arms (45% of those receiving enzalutamide and 44% of those receiving a NSAA planned for early docetaxel use).
+In a subgroup analysis, the benefits of enzalutamide on OS appeared only in the group without planned early docetaxel use (concurrent docetaxel: HR 0.9; 95% CI 0.62-1.31; no concurrent docetaxel: HR 0.8; 95% CI 0.59-1.07).
+Although the authors state that the study is underpowered and data is too immature to specifically answer whether combination docetaxel and enzalutamide is beneficial in mCNPC/mCSPC, these results demonstrate that this combination should not be used until further evidence is shown for its benefits.

-Apalutamide (240mg) is a treatment option for men with mCNPC/mCSPC regardless of volume of disease (Level of evidence 1, Strong recommendation).
+Apalutamide (240 mg) is a treatment option for men with mCNPC/mCSPC regardless of volume of disease (Level of evidence 1, Strong recommendation).